freeglobetrekker/fud.zone/index.md

 ### Today's FUD

-+ 09/27/2022 Do Kwon is waiting patiently for Interpol to find him but says he has [nothing to hide](https://www.bbc.com/news/technology-63033262).
++ 09/27/2022 Do Kwon is waiting patiently for Interpol to find him but says he has [nothing to hide](https://www.bbc.com/news/technology-63033262)

++ 09/17/2022 You are terrible at Tik Tok and (here)[https://hackernoon.com/heres-why-your-tiktok-marketing-is-failing] is why.

 + 09/14/2022 The ETH merge has done nothing for crypto